ServiceStack/discourse/update_instructions.md

 4. Wait for about 5-10 minutes
 5. sudo ./launcher enter app
 6. cd /var/www/discourse
+7. git remote set-url origin https://github.com/ServiceStack/discourse.git
-7. git checkout master
+8. git checkout master
-8. git fetch origin
+9. git fetch origin
-9. In a browser, navigate to Discourse site
+10. In a browser, navigate to Discourse site
-10. Goto /admin/upgrade
+11. Goto /admin/upgrade
-11. Update should be pending for latest commit into master of custom source
+12. Update should be pending for latest commit into master of custom source
-12. Click update for pending updates
+13. Click update for pending updates
-13. Wait for Server to come back (30 seconds)
+14. Wait for Server to come back (30 seconds)